jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Escape-State-of-AP- Exposure-2024.md

 under\-tested endpoints to expose sensitive information or become vulnerable to attack.
-Another significant factor is the proliferation of "shadow APIs"APIs that exist outside the knowledge or management of security teams.
+Another significant factor is the proliferation of "shadow APIs"—APIs that exist outside the knowledge or management of security teams.
 These undocumented, unmanaged, or abandoned APIs often lack essential